carpentries-lab/good-enough-practices/episodes/08-what_next.md

 ---
-title: "What to do next"
+title: "What To Do Next"
 teaching: 10
 exercises: 0
 questions: